shivarajalagond/MenuDriver/README.md

    Where Text is a class that represents the character strings.

-List of options can be pushed at the end , the last option can be popped back , Option from the specifiedoption can be removed and Inserted by providing the Index.
+List of options can be pushed at the end , the last option can be popped back , Option from the specified option can be removed and Inserted by providing the Index.